duritong/trocla/README.md

 #### Vault backend

-[Vault](https://www.vaultproject.io/) is a modern secret storage supported by HashiCorp, works with a REST API.
+[Vault](https://www.vaultproject.io/) is a modern secret storage supported by HashiCorp, which works with a REST API.
 You can create multiple storage engine.

-For use vault with trocla you need to create un kv (key/value) storage engine.
-It's work with [v1](https://www.vaultproject.io/docs/secrets/kv/kv-v1) and [v2](https://www.vaultproject.io/docs/secrets/kv/kv-v2), but it's recommended to use the v2 (native hash object, history, acl...).
+To use vault with trocla you need to create a kv (key/value) storage engine on the vault side.
+Trocla can use [v1](https://www.vaultproject.io/docs/secrets/kv/kv-v1) and [v2](https://www.vaultproject.io/docs/secrets/kv/kv-v2) API endpoints, but it's recommended to use the v2 (native hash object, history, acl...).

+You need to install the `vault` gem to be able to use the vault backend, which is not included in the default dependencies for trocla.

 With vault storage, the terminology changes:
 * `mount`, this is the name of your kv engine
 * `key`, this is the biggest change.
 As usual with trocla, the key is a simple string.
 With the vault kv engine, the key map to a path, so you can have a key like `my/path/key` for structured your data
 * `secret`, is the data content of your key.
 This is a simple hash with key (format) and value (the secret content of your format)

-The trocla mapping works to have no difference with a moneta or file backend.
+The trocla mapping works the same way as with a moneta or file backend.

-The `store_options` are dynamic argument for initializer [Vault::Client](https://github.com/hashicorp/vault-ruby/blob/master/lib/vault/client.rb) class (except `:mount`, used to defined the kv name).
-Actually you can define just one kv mount.
+The `store_options` are a dynamic argument for initializer [Vault::Client](https://github.com/hashicorp/vault-ruby/blob/master/lib/vault/client.rb) class (except `:mount`, used to defined the kv name).
+You can define only one kv mount.

 ```YAML
 store: :vault